raveberry/raveberry/docs/privileges.md

 # Privileges

+(Urls like `/login` refer to Raveberry's pages, so enter `http://raveberry/login` to access them.)

 Complementing Raveberry's [base functionality](functionality.md), additional features are available to logged in users.
 By visiting the `/login` page, multiple privilege levels can be obtained.
 Since logins tend to happen quite rarely, this page is not linked from the main page.
 You can log in with one of the following users and the respective passwords you assigned to them.
+The default passwords for the `mod` and the `pad` user are `mod` and `pad`.
+If you want to change these (you should), login to djangos administration page at `/admin` and click on 'Users', the name of the user you want to change and then the small link below the password hash.
+There you can set a new password.

 ## Mod
 The `mod` user is able to change the playback.
 They can change the volume, seek the current song or skip it.
 They are also allowed to remove songs from the queue regardless of their score.
 Mods can also control the LEDs.